Zeprakadebra/MMM-PiTempZ/README.md

 ![PiTemp_img](https://github.com/Zeprakadebra/MMM-PiTemp/blob/master/PiTempZ.PNG)

 I run my MagicMirror2 on a LABISTS Raspberry Pi4B 8GB RAM and this hardware is known to produce high temp even in unbusy state and in housing environments like I built.
-So I try to keep the hardware cool down by controlling the fan speed of connected two Noctua NF-A9 5V PWM Axial-Fan 92mm using [raspi-soft-pwm from nebrius](https://github.com/nebrius/raspi-soft-pwm) using [pigpio from fivdi](https://github.com/fivdi/pigpio).
+So I try to keep the hardware cool down by controlling the fan speed of two connected Noctua NF-A9 5V PWM Axial-Fans (92mm) using [raspi-soft-pwm from nebrius](https://github.com/nebrius/raspi-soft-pwm) using [pigpio from fivdi](https://github.com/fivdi/pigpio).
 This should keep the hardware cool down to 30-35°C under all conditions. ;-)

 # Install
 1. Change the the directory to MagicMirror/modules: ```$ cd MagicMirror/modules```